 Camera’s themselves have improved immeasurably, and that is a great thing!
 I love the fact that now we have small pocket cameras that can produce high definition, professional level pictures and video with a little practice and very little equipment.

 When travelling in the past I always came across people lugging huge DSLR cameras and an entire film studio around with them – usually looking like they were about to collapse in the heat – as they set up their fancy tripods and struggled with massive equipment bags in the most inappropriate environments.
 People still do that of course but they just aren’t necessary to the same degree any more with the professional level quality you can get in even a compact camera.

 Even back then I used to laugh to myself and shake my head as I snapped a quick shot of the sunset or temple, slipped my camera back in my pocket and then sat back and enjoyed the view of the place or thing I had travelled so far to see.

 But now there just isn’t any need to bring a whole film studio with you.
 The wonder of small digital compacts and bridging cameras.
 They’re perfect.
+We reached peak photography!
+You could get amazing quality with no effort.
 Why do people have to reinvent the wheel?

 The problem now is that as everyone wants to be a digital nomad and blogger.
 As the enthusiastic amateur becomes a semi professional photographer and vlogger, the superfluous kit is making a comeback!

 Massive tripods, endless lenses and attachments, microphones, drones, the list goes on!
-Backpackers are now all walking around like some unwieldy version of Inspector Gadget, except without a handy hat to hide everything inside!
+Backpackers are now all walking around like some unwieldy version of Inspector Gadget without a handy hat to hide everything inside!